The '?' Motorist

 Booth later remade the film as The Automatic Motorist in 1911.
 The film has also been compared to the work of Georges Méliès and "The Impossible Voyage."

 Plot

 The film features a couple on the run from the police.
 While running from the police, they end up driving over the policeman, who magically recovers seconds after and continues to run after the car.
 Soon the couple comes to a building and their car magically drives up the wall, evading the stunned policeman and leaving an amazed crowd behind.
 The car drives past stars on clouds, around the Moon, and around the rings of Saturn before crashing through the roof of Handover Courthouse.
 The car drives through the courthouse and outside once more, interrupting the hearing.
 Outside on the road, a policeman and court officials stop the car which suddenly turns into a horse and carriage.
-The couple drives off in the carriage victoriously having escaped a ticket.
+While the policeman is looking away, the horse and carriage turns back into a car again, and the couple drives off again, victoriously having escaped a ticket.